IanMadd/academic/content/portfolio/Data_Tables.md

   0.237   0.030   0.268
 ```

-So you can see there are big speed advantages to using set() over the assignment operator <- or the assignment by reference operator := .
+You can see there are big speed advantages to using `set` over the assignment operator `<-` or the assignment by reference operator `:=`.

 <br>

-Also notice the the use of `1L` to select the first column in the set command of the final speed test.
+Also notice the the use of **1L** to select the first column in the set command of the final speed test.
 See [here](http://stackoverflow.com/questions/7014387/whats-the-difference-between-1l-and-1) and [here](https://cran.r-project.org/doc/manuals/R-lang.html#Constants) for a discussion of the use of 1 vs 1L for integers in R.

 <br>

 # Change column names using setnames() {#setnames}

+Use `setnames` to change the names of columns.
-The syntax is setnames(DT, "oldname", "newname")
+The syntax for using `setnames` is:

+&nbsp;&nbsp;&nbsp;&nbsp;`setnames(DT, "oldname", "newname")`

+This example will replace the column name **hp** with the name **horsepower**:
 ```
 > colnames(MTCarsDT)